 The training commenced at 09:00.
 After an hour of training, the trainee informed the team that she is unable to stay much longer as she must attend to patients at a special clinic on a Wednesday (which was the training day).
-The team were not informed about this situation beforehand.
-The team requested that the trainee to at least complete the Personal Reflection checkbox sheet and stay to go through the app questions and get her impressions on that and the training that did take place before she left.
-She agreed to stay for a while longer.
+The team was not informed about this situation beforehand.
+The team requested the trainee to at least complete the Personal Reflection checkbox sheet and to go through the app questions and get her impressions on that and the training she was able to undergo.
 Completing the checkbox sheet took up 10 minutes and going through the evaluation took up 30 minutes.

-Before she left, the trainee expressed her gratitude for the training and the book with training materials and supplementary information on mental health and mental health care, and expressed that she would like to be part of the rest of the training, provided it is spread over two-hour sessions and several days – on days and times that suit all the trainees identified for the training.
+The trainee expressed her gratitude for the training and the book with training materials and supplementary information on mental health and mental health care, and expressed that she would like to be part of the rest of the training, provided it is spread over two-hour sessions and several days – on days and times that suit all the trainees identified for the training.

 It is clear from the pilot experience that it may prove challenging to recruit nurses for the eventual formal training, and to get their buy-in.
 Furthermore, the UFS MEGA team will have to customize the training per the needs of clinics.
 The team will have to work very hard to get buy-in from the Free State Department of Health, facility managers and the identified trainees for the training to take place successfully.